wkumari/draft-vandergaast-edns-client-subnet/README.md

    implementers should consider data storage formats that allow the same answer data to be shared among multiple prefixes.

+Contavalli, et al.       Expires August 28, 2015               [Page 13]

+Internet-Draft        Client Subnet in DNS Queries         February 2015

 7.3.2.
 Answering from Cache

    Cache lookups are first done as usual for a DNS query, using the query tuple of <name, type, class>.
 Then the appropriate RRset MUST be chosen based on longest prefix matching.
-The client address to

-Contavalli, et al.        Expires July 16, 2015                [Page 13]

-Internet-Draft        Client Subnet in DNS Queries          January 2015

-   use for comparison will depend on whether the Intermediate Nameserver received an ECS option in its client query.
+The client address to use for comparison will depend on whether the Intermediate Nameserver received an ECS option in its client query.